-Four Seasons is on of the oldest hotels in Sydney.
-Yet, it is still one of the best.
+Four Seasons Hotel Sydney is one of the oldest hotels in Sydney, yet still one of the best.

-Four Seasons brand in Asia is normally associated with utmost luxury and unsurpassed quality.
-It is a little different in Sydney as the actual hotel is quite old yet it is still a very comfortable base for exploring Sydney.
+The Four Seasons brand in Asia is normally associated with utmost luxury and unsurpassed quality.
+It is a little different in Sydney as the actual hotel is quite old but it is still a very comfortable base for exploring Sydney.

-Hotel’s lobby and some of the common areas feel a little old but the suite we stayed in was excellent.
+The hotel’s lobby and some of the common areas feel a little dated but the suite we stayed in was excellent.

 This time we travelled as a family.
-We arrived in the evening after a 24 hr flight from Europe.
-It was a pleasant touch to be welcomed by my name by the dedicated greeter in the lobby and the check in was very speedy.
+We arrived in the evening after a 24 hr flight from Europe and the check in was very speedy.
+It was also a pleasant touch to be welcomed by name by the dedicated greeter in the lobby and the check in was very speedy.

-After we got our keys we headed off to the club lounge for a quiet drink to relax after a long trip and, I have to say, it is one of the nicest lounges I’ve been to in Sydney.
+After we got our keys we headed off to the club lounge for a quiet drink to relax after the long trip and, I have to say, it is one of the nicest lounges I have been to in Sydney.
 It is sophisticated and peaceful with only a few tables and few guests.
-Everyone was nicely dressed and the atmosphere was elegant.
-Guests were there to enjoy a pre-dinner drink and a beautiful view.
+Everyone was nicely dressed and the atmosphere was very elegant.
+Guests were there to enjoy a pre-dinner drink and the beautiful view.
 This quickly became our favourite part of the day!

 The Harbour View Executive Suite we booked (rates start from $725 per night) was an excellent choice for a family.

-The views onto the Opera House and the Harbour are spectacular – especially if you are lucky to stay here when the fireworks are on.
-And the functional layout and furniture in the room make it a perfect home away from home for a small family.
+The views onto the Opera House and the Harbour are spectacular – especially if you are lucky enough to be to staying when the fireworks are on.
+The functional layout and furniture in the room also make it a perfect home away from home for a small family.

-We were pleasantly surprised that the 3 seater plush sofa in the living room turned into a double bed at night.
-It was so much better than having roll away beds for the children, they look messy and take away a nice vibe of the suite.
-Kids were confortable at night and during the day we had a perfectly made up luxurious suite.
+We were pleasantly surprised that the 3-seater plush sofa in the living room turned into a double bed at night.
+It was so much better than having roll away beds for the children as they look messy and take away the nice vibe of a suite.
+The kids were comfortable at night and during the day we had a perfectly made up luxurious suite.

-Other features of the suite: We had an en-suite with a separate bath (older style, on a small side) and shower as well as a powder room (always a nice touch in the suites).
+Other features: We had an en-suite with a separate bath (older style and a little on the small side) and shower as well as a powder room which is always a nice touch in a suite.

-Breakfast at ‘The Woods” was very good and indeed 5 star.
-Fresh juices, nice ripe fruit, omelet station were very pleasant.
-The only negative is that the restaurant is located very close to the entrance and is absolutely freezing.
-Dress warmly.
-It would be nice of the hotel could find a way to make the restaurant a little warmer – it would add to the cozy atmosphere.
+Breakfast at ‘The Woods” – was very good and indeed lived up to its 5 star promise.
+Fresh juices, nice ripe fruit, and an omelette station were nice touches.
+The only negative is that the restaurant is located quite close to the entrance and is cold so dress warmly.
+It would be nice if the hotel could find a way to make the restaurant a little warmer – it would add to the cozy atmosphere.

-Facilities: Four Seasons has a small outdoor pool (good addition for the hot summer months (December to February) and a Spa.
-The Spa is managed by a different group and the service there was a little disappointing.
+Facilities – The Four Seasons Hotel Sydney has a small outdoor pool which is a good addition for the hot summer months (December to February) and a Spa.
+The Spa is managed by a different group and the service was a little disappointing.

-Four Seasons is an excellent base for exploring the beauty of Sydney.
+The Four Seasons Hotel Sydney is an excellent base for exploring the beauty of Sydney.

-The executive suites are perfect for families of four.
+The executive suites are perfect for a family of four.

-We had a great time and we do recommend The Four Seasons to The Lux Traveller families in search of luxury in Sydney.
+We had a great time and we do recommend The Four Seasons to families in search of luxury in Sydney.